dfinity/motoko/doc/md/reference/style.md

     1. Avoids code being hidden to the right in a window.

-    2. Avoids random line breaks in side-by-side diffs (for example, as shown by GitHub or similar code review tools).
+    2. Avoids random line breaks in side-by-side diffs.
+For example, as shown by GitHub or similar code review tools.

     3. Allows prettier display on paper, web sites, or other media.

--   Break lines *after* an operator.
+-   Break lines after an operator.

     ``` motoko no-repl
     a + b + c +